ibanlegi/mark-view/README.md

 Additionally, it includes a file upload dialog powered by SweetAlert, allowing users to drag-and-drop or select a local .md file to view.
 The dialog also lets users choose whether to display the table of contents.

+A new feature has been added: **file type and service icons are now displayed before links** in the rendered Markdown, providing a visual cue for file types (PDF, images, HTML, etc.) and popular services like GitHub.

 The main goal is to provide a clean and user-friendly interface to view Markdown documents directly in a browser with additional usability features.

 ## Project Structure